Skip to content Skip to main navigation Report an accessibility issue

 Our Commitment

 We support the enrollment of a sibling (brother or sister of a child or children already enrolled in the ELC) when the sibling’s enrollment can uphold our obligations as mentioned above.
-We can offer no guarantee that sibling or university-affiliated families will get in as soon as hoped—particularly in our infant and young toddler classrooms—due to the high demand of these programs and our responsibility to assemble diverse learning laboratories for young children, students, and faculty.
+We can offer no guarantee that sibling or university-affiliated families will get in as soon as hoped—particularly in our infant and young toddler classrooms—due to the high demand for these programs and our responsibility to assemble diverse learning laboratories for young children, students, and faculty.

-We feel confident that most families will be offered placement in the ELC program during or before the preschool years.
+We feel confident that many families will be offered placement in the ELC program during or before the preschool years.
 As we begin to make enrollment decisions, we will do our best to communicate clearly and efficiently with you.
 Families receiving offers will be given a limited timeframe to accept or decline, and reassessment and new offers will be extended as needed until classroom spots are filled.
 It is our great desire to offer exemplary early education services to your child and family in the near future.

 Enrollment FAQ